bluesky/bluesky/doc/source/callbacks.rst

     RE(scan(dets, motor, 1, 5, 5), LiveTable(dets))

 A *list* of callbacks --- ``[cb1, cb2]`` --- is also accepted; see
-:ref:`filtering`, below, for addtional options.
+:ref:`filtering`, below, for additional options.

 Persistently
 ++++++++++++